7 Tips For Keeping Your Clothes Like New For Longer

 2. Wash things inside out

-Turning your clothing inside out will help to protect it from fading and wash wear.
+Turning your clothing inside out will help to protect it from fading and wash wear help you in keeping your clothes like new.
 Dark denim and pants are especially helped by this.
 Any garments that have print, beading or other embellishments should also be turned inside out to protect them against damage in the wash.

 3. Do up buttons, zips and ties